piecyk/piecyk.github.io/_posts/2014-11-18-testing-angularjs.md

 transform and return data.
 In JavaScript world we have tools to write elegant and small code that easily can be tested ( produce code coverage for our CI environment ).

-My stack for testing JavaScript ( not only AngularJS ):
+My stack for testing JavaScript 'not only AngularJS':
-- glup
+- grunt, glup
 - karma
-- mocha && chai && sinon
+- jasmine, mocha && chai && sinon
 - phantomjs

-lest start to write some code...
+let see some code...

 {% highlight javascript %}
+angular.module("my", []);
 angular.module("my").factory("MyService", [
     "Restangular",
     function (Restangular) {